rockapot/crash/Story/Hour 03.md

 It was all echoes and drafts in the hold.
 An icy wind blew from under the grate of the deck and sailed upwards all the way to the dark studded rails that formed supports like the interior of a vast rib cage.
 The only light came from outside, leaving the aft of the deck dark, the middle a land of shadows.
 Barrels of blue flame burned with gel from the hold’s power relays.
 A good means of combustion but such a sin to burn in this manner.
 So many megajoules wasted.
 Twenty-strong survivors stood around them in a grove.
 Men and women, builders and engineers, huddled in blankets and jumpsuits.
 Faces hard as though engraved in stone.
 Even though they had only been marooned a brief time they looked like hell.
 Grey clothes and grey world alike.
 ----
 They received steaming tin cups with ration cubes dissolved in water.
 He held his cup in both hands like a sacrament and sipped.
 Only a salty illusion of food so hot as to feel irradiated but it was all they had.
 She blew on hers with all her might to cool it down and drank eagerly.
-He’d given her all the blankets he could spare, swaddled her until she looked like a pearshaped idol, but still she shivered, though she hid it well.
+He’d given her all the blankets he could spare and they swaddled her until she looked like a pearshaped idol.
+But still she shivered, though she hid it well.
 He looked at her and she smiled back with eyes closed, teakettle spouts of steam from her nostrils.
-They stood in line with five other survivors.
+They stood in line with about fifteen other survivors.
 At the head of the line the bearded noncom who had pulled them up was attending to a young boy with a mop of wet hair.
 Shining a penlight in the boy’s eyes and taking the boy’s pulse with his grimy fingers.
 The basics of field medicine.
 No hypothermia, he decreed.
 How far did you walk?
 Which division?
 The boy shook and dripped sweat and stammered.
 No matter how calmly the noncom spoke no answers were forthcoming.
 “Sir, I think he’s in shock,” he called.
 “You wait your turn!”
 “Sir, you should just let him be!”